 What classification system is followed, and how does this system differ from the International Classification System as to the goods and services that can be claimed?

 Mexico adopted the Nice Classification in 1989 and became party to the Nice Agreement on 21 March 2001, so the local system does not differ from the International Classification System as to the goods and services that can be claimed.

 It should be noted that no multiple-class applications are allowed in Mexico because the principle of speciality is followed; therefore, trademarks in Mexico shall be registered in relation to specific products and services pertaining to one class in accordance with the list of the Nice Classification.

 All new trademark applications are subject to a dual examination by the IMPI.
 The first ‘formal exam’ is focused on checking compliance with all formal requirements provided by law (the official application form must be duly completed and the government fees paid, etc).
+It is important to note that according to the recent amendments of the Regulations to the LIP on 10 June 2011, the official application must bear the original signature and the corresponding government fees duly covered; otherwise the lack of said requirements will lead the IMPI to dismiss the trademark application.
 The inherent registrability (without evidence of use) is determined at this stage too, namely, whether the proposed trademark has any negative linguistic (or other) connotations that would make it unacceptable in the local language, etc.